murphyry/powerflex-host-capacity/README.md

 - This script parses the API call output using the jq package.
 Check if jq is installed by running ```jq```
 ### Download the script:
 - ```wget https://raw.githubusercontent.com/murphyry/powerflex-host-capacity/refs/heads/main/powerflex_host_capacity.sh```
-### Edit the script and add your PowerFlex Manager username, password, and IP address in the "SCRIPT VARIABLES" section at the top:
+### Edit the script and add your PowerFlex Manager username, password, and IP address in the "SCRIPT VARIABLES" section:
 - ```vim powerflex_host_capacity.sh```
 ### Make the script executable:
 - ```chmod +x powerflex_host_capacity.sh```